جفت Litecoin (LTC) چیست؟

 Trading and Investment

-Litecoin is widely traded on cryptocurrency exchanges worldwide, serving as both a standalone investment and a trading pair with other cryptocurrencies.
-Its high liquidity and established market presence make it attractive to both retail and institutional investors seeking portfolio diversification.
+LTC is widely traded on cryptocurrency exchanges worldwide, serving as both a standalone investment and a trading pair for other cryptocurrencies.
+Its liquidity and market presence make it suitable for active trading strategies and institutional investment portfolios.

 توکنومیک Litecoin (LTC) ساختار اقتصادی این پروژه را توصیف می کند؛ از جمله عرضه کل، نحوه توزیع و کاربرد توکن در درون اکوسیستم. عواملی مانند عرضه کل، عرضه در گردش و نحوه تخصیص توکن ها به تیم توسعه، سرمایه گذاران یا جامعه کاربران، نقشی اساسی در رفتار بازار و ارزش گذاری این دارایی دیجیتال ایفا می کنند.